 Next door was a truck-house for the new Hook & Ladder Company building.
 That was going up in flames!
 People ran out into the street in panic.

-But now with the fire company's access to quick water with great pressure - the fire was out in 20 minutes.
+But now the fire company had access to quick water with great pressure.
+The fire was out in 20 minutes.
 One man suffered serious burns.
 Billy Fee was his name.

 But over-all everyone gave a sigh of relief!